nicodestefanis01/gusto-data-agent/README.md

 "Find ATO-related payments with losses greater than $500" "Show total payments for fiscal year 2024"
 "What were the losses in the current fiscal year?"
+"Show me companies with high combined risk tiers" "List fraud risk tiers by company for the last month" "Find companies with credit risk tier changes"
 ```

 ## 📋 Important Data Rules